What Was Done

 His slogan calls for immediate land reform, an end to the war, and the opening of the granaries to a famished populace.
 (Good politics!)

 In July another spontaneous uprising takes place.
-Workers and soldiers in St. Petersburg attempt to seize power, but without effective e leadership.
+Workers and soldiers in St. Petersburg attempt to seize power, but without effective leadership.
 The Bolsheviks wavered.
 The rebellion was crushed, the energy went out of the people, and the Bolsheviks appeared too timid to the rebels and too radical for the general public.
 It seemed like Lenin’s moment had past.
+He was spirited out of the country , disguised as a woman.

-the rescue came this right wing general who tried to seize power to protect
+the rescue came this right wing Russian general who tried to seize power to

-the country from a communist revolution and to restore the tsar to his throne.
+protect the country from a communist revolution and restore the tsar to his

 Given a second opportunity, Lenin took full advantage of it.
 He could claim that the workers, not the government, had saved the country from the coup.
 His seizure of power in October was bloodless.
 A sizeable chunk of the people supported him.